Tayphong043/teamcity-documentation/topics/integrating-teamcity-with-perforce.md

 </def>
 </deflist>

-This endpoint allows building Perforce shelved changelists only if the `teamcity.internal.perforce.buildShelvesFromParams=true` [internal property](server-startup-properties.md#TeamCity+Internal+Properties) is present.
-Otherwise, you can use a dedicated `runBuildForShelve` endpoint:
-{instance="tc"}

-This endpoint allows building Perforce shelved changelists only if the parent build configuration has the `teamcity.internal.perforce.buildShelvesFromParams=true` parameter.
-Otherwise, you can use a dedicated `/app/perforce/runBuildForShelve` endpoint:
-{instance="tcc"}
+In addition to this endpoint, you can also use a dedicated `runBuildForShelve` endpoint that was available prior to version 2024.12:

 ```Shell
 /app/perforce/runBuildForShelve?buildTypeId=<BUILD_TYPE_ID>&vcsRootId=<VCS_ROOT_ID>&shelvedChangelist=<SHELVED_CHANGELIST_ID>